-While for contrast variation SANS experiments the simple exchange of hydrogen 1H by deuterium 2H \equiv D allowed for changing the contrast without modifying the chemical behavior, in contrast variation SAXS experiments the applied trick is considerably different: The chemistry is mainly dominated by the electron or proton number Z and isotope exchange would not make any difference.
+While for contrast variation SANS experiments the simple exchange of hydrogen H by deuterium H $\equiv$ D allowed for changing the contrast without modifying the chemical behavior, in contrast variation SAXS experiments the applied trick is considerably different: The chemistry is mainly dominated by the electron or proton number Z and isotope exchange would not make any difference.
 The electron shells on the other hand have resonances with considerable dispersion curves.
 An example is shown in Fig. 5.24 with the real part f' (called dispersion) and the imaginary part f'' (called absorption).
 The overall effective electron number $f = f_0 + f' + if''$ replaces the conventional electron number $Z = f_0$ in equation 5.57.
 Below the resonance energy the considered L3 shell appears only softer and effectively less electrons appear for f.
 Above the resonance energy single electrons can be scattered out from the host atom (Compton effect).
 This is directly seen in the sudden change of the absorption.
 Furthermore, the actual dependence of the dispersion is influenced by backscattering of the free electrons to the host atom (not shown in Fig. 5.57).
 This effect finally is the reason that the complex dispersion curve can only theoretically be well approximated below the resonance (or really far above).
 For this approximation it is sufficient to consider isolated host atoms.

 For best experimental results the f-values have to be equally distributed.
 Thus, the energies are selected narrower close to the resonance (see Fig. 5.57).
-The investigated sample consisted of core-shell gold-silver nanoparticles in soda-lime silicate glass (details in reference [13]).
+The investigated sample consisted of core-shell gold-silver nanoparticles in soda-lime silicate glass (details in reference [14]).
 By the contrast variation measurement one wanted to see the whole particles in the glass matrix, but also the core-shell structure of the individual particles.
 Especially, the latter one would be obtained from such an experiment.
 First results of this experiment are shown in Fig. 5.25.
 The most important result from this experiment is that the original scattering curves at first hand do not differ considerably.
 The core-shell structure results from tiny differences of the measurements.
 For contrast variation SANS experiments the contrasts can be selected close to zero contrast for most of the components which means that tiniest amounts of additives can be highlighted and the intensities between different contrasts may vary by factors of 100 to 1000.
-So for contrast variation SAXS measurements the statistics have to be considerably better which in turn comes with the higher intensities.

-Fig. 5.25: Absolute calibrated scattering curves of different core-shell Ag/Au nanoparticles in soda-lime silicate glass [13].
+Fig. 5.25: Absolute calibrated scattering curves of different core-shell Ag/Au nanoparticles in soda-lime silicate glass [14].
 The implantation sequence has been changed for the three samples.
-Note that the three scattering curves for the selected energies (colors correspond to Fig. 5.24) do only slightly differ due to the small changes of the contrast.
+Note that the three scattering curves for the selected energies (colors correspond to Fig. 5.24) do only slightly differ due to the small changes of the contrast. © IOP Publishing.
+Reproduced with permission.
+All rights reserved.

-Fig. 5.26: Further evaluated scattering functions of a different system [14]: A polyelectrolyte with Sr^{2+} counterions in aqueous solution.
+Fig. 5.26: Further evaluated scattering functions of a different system: A polyelectrolyte with $Sr^{2+}$ counterions in aqueous solution.
 The top curve (black) indicates the overall scattering.
 The middle curve (blue) displays the polymer-ion cross terms being sensitive for relative positions.
 The bottom curve (red) depicts the pure ion scattering.
+Reprinted from [15], with the permission from AIP Publishing.